A bad smell before your period often stems from hormonal changes affecting vaginal pH and the balance of normal bacteria.

 Menstrual blood itself has a metallic scent due to iron content from hemoglobin.
 As blood mixes with vaginal secretions prior to flow onset—sometimes seen as spotting—it can alter the typical smell profile.

-If menstrual blood pools or remains trapped for hours (for example with tampons or menstrual cups), it can start to develop a stronger odor due to bacterial activity breaking down blood components.
+If menstrual blood pools or remains trapped for hours, it can start to develop a stronger odor due to bacterial activity breaking down blood components.
+That’s one reason regular changing of menstrual products matters.

 Common Conditions Linked with Bad Smell Before Period